 This builds that nice cruising speed required in longer-distance races, like half marathon, marathon or even half-Ironman triathlon.

-• 6x6min with 6 minute recovery in Zone 1 in between
+• 6x6min at Zone 3 heart rate with 6 minute recovery in Zone 1 in between

 running a 3:03 marathon in Riga

-I use heart rate training zones also to pace myself in races.
-For instance, my goal for my 3:03 marathon in Riga was to stick to Zone 3 throughout the first 3/4 of the race and see if I can speed up in the end
+I use running heart rate zones to pace a specific race.
+For instance, my goal for my 3:03 marathon in Riga was to stick to Zone 3 heart rate throughout the first 3/4 of the race and see if I can speed up in the end

 Target heart rate: 80% – 90% of Heart Rate Reserve (HRR)